 Back to top

 At UT Arlington, an education record is defined as any information recorded in any way, including but not limited to handwriting, print, tape, film, microfilm, microfiche, and digital image.

 Under FERPA, students have a right to see, inspect and request changes to their education records.
-To inspect education records, a student should submit a written request identifying the records to be inspected to the UT Arlington Office of Records and Registration, attn: Associate Registrar.
+To inspect education records, a student should submit a written request identifying the records to be inspected to the UT Arlington Office of Records and Registration, attn: Director of Student Services.
 Written requests to access records will receive a response within a reasonable time, but not more than forty-five days after submission.
 A University official will arrange for access and will notify the student of the time and place where the records may be inspected.
 Records that are not subject to review are outlined below.
 If the records contain information on more than one student, the requesting student may inspect, review, or be informed on only the specific information about his or her own records.
-A student may obtain copies of his or her education records at a cost of ten cents per page and an official transcript of academic record for seven dollars.
+A student may obtain copies of his or her education records at a cost of ten cents per page and an official transcript of academic record for ten dollars.